-Raw potatoes have 1.4 grams of fiber per 100g.
-Boiled, baked, roasted, mashed potatoes and French fries have up to 1.9 grams of fiber per 100g.
+A small cup of French fries provides about 3.5% of the Daily Value of fiber, as they contain up to 1.9 grams of fiber per 100g.
+Cooking methods don’t greatly affect fiber content.
+Hence, boiled or baked potatoes have a similar fiber content to French fries.
 A serving of your favorite potato recipe can provide up to 11% of the Daily Value!

-How much fiber do we need per day?
+How much fiber do we need a day?

 Only plants are good dietary sources of fiber.
-Beans, legumes, vegetables, whole grains, nuts, seeds, and fruits are pretty high in fiber.
-You’re unlikely to experience side effects from eating high amounts of fiber.
+Beans, legumes, vegetables, whole grains, nuts, seeds, and fruits are great sources.

 As a rule of thumb, avoid peeling potatoes.
 The skin has approximately 1.8 times more fiber than the flesh.
 The skin of raw potatoes has about 2.5 grams of fiber per 100g.
 Raw potatoes with the skin have 2.1 grams of fiber per 100g.

 Certainly, you should only eat the skin of organic potatoes.
-The skin is richer in chemical pesticides residues than the flesh.
+The skin is richer in chemical pesticide residues than the flesh.
 Actually, potatoes are among the most pesticide-contaminated foods.

-How does cooking affect the fiber content of potato?
+How does cooking affect the fiber content of potatoes?

 Each potato recipe has a different fiber content.
 The cooking method affects the fiber structure and water content of potatoes.
 Less water means higher fiber concentrations: